PayTrace Gateway Review

 PayTrace also provides support through email, with a promise to respond within 24 hours.
 This is probably a better avenue for solving quick problems when telephone support isn’t available.

 PayTrace also provides a separate website for its online knowledgebase and help section.
 The PayTrace Help Documentation site is the most impressive self-help resource we’ve seen to date from any payment gateway provider.
 PayTrace has done an outstanding job here, offering extensive product documentation, training videos, and even links to sign up for training webinars.

 Negative Reviews & Complaints

 Does this mean that PayTrace is perfect?
 Of course not.
-But it is a good indication that the company provides a solid, dependable product and that customers are generally happy with their service.
+But it is a good indication that the company provides a reliable, dependable product and that customers are generally happy with the service.
 Problems are always going to arise now and then, but it appears that PayTrace’s customer service department is doing an excellent job of resolving these problems before they get elevated to the level of a formal complaint against the company.

 Positive Reviews & Testimonials

 Just as there aren’t any notable complaints about PayTrace online, there aren’t any positive reviews or testimonials, either.
 This isn’t surprising, as very few merchants take the time to write positive reviews of their merchant account or gateway provider and post them online.
 It’s often left to the providers themselves to solicit and post testimonials on their websites or through social media.
 These testimonials frequently come across as less than convincing, as they’re often heavily scripted and sanitized of any accompanying negative feedback.
 In this case, PayTrace hasn’t posted any testimonials from customers — either on its website or through any of its social media accounts.